 LICENCE TO PERFORM DOGGING (DG) CPCCLDG3001A

-This nationally accredited basic Dogging course is to provide the underpinning knowledge and skills to perform dogman work safely.
+This nationally accredited basic Dogging course (Dogman ticket) is to provide the underpinning knowledge and skills to perform dogman work safely.
 The Dogging course has been designed for learners with any level of experience for dogging a load.

 Basic English language, literacy, numeracy and an age of 18+ are course entry requirements, as students are required to be assessed successfully against all elements of the state WHS set practical and theory assessment.
 Where necessary theory assessment can be answered verbally.

 Typically the training and assessment is competency-based.
 120 nominal hours of training or supervised operation is required by WHS law before an assessment can be booked with a WHS approved assessor and WHS.
 2-5 hours for your assessment to be conducted.

 Training and assessment is both practical and theory based and delivery can be selected by the learner as either log book or full course.